GPUs

 How to Overclock Your GPU Core:

-• If you experience a crash or image artifacts, then revert to the last stable setting.
+• If you experience a crash or image artifacts, revert to the last stable setting.
 This is your GPU’s highest stable core clock.

 How to Overclock Your GPU Memory: